How Did Medicare Advantage Become a Very Successful Social Services Recovery Program for People Damaged by Social Determinants of Health?

 The timing of that pandemic was particularly relevant to the Medicare Advantage plans because of the disproportionate enrollment for the plans that we now see with both African American and Hispanic patients.

 When we look at income levels in the plans, we see that more than two thirds of the total Medicare enrollees who make less than $30,000 a year are now in the plans.
-We also see that average annual income of the two-thirds of the Hispanic Medicare Advantage members is under $14,000 a year and it echoes the net worth numbers for those enrollees.
+We also see that average annual income of the two-thirds of the Hispanic Medicare Advantage members is under $14,000 a year and that number echoes the net worth numbers for those enrollees.

 What we know from those numbers and what we can know from almost every other analysis that has been done of social determinants of health in American settings is that the lowest-income people have had the worst care, the poorest linked care, the most medically under documented care, and the lowest levels of equity, availability and service relative to their care and the health status of too many people today has been impaired and damaged by those realities.